AdaCore/spark2014/docs/lrm/source/statements.rst

    * the ``sequence_of_statements`` or ``declarative_part`` of a
      ``block_statement``.

+   The construct is said to apply to the innermost enclosing loop.

    [Roughly speaking, a Loop_Invariant or Loop_Variant pragma shall only occur immediately within a loop statement except that intervening block statements are ignored for purposes of this rule.]